ghiret/rl_resources/README.md

 The idea of this is to contain my personal notes as I develop a better understanding of the field, primarily for my personal use.
 However, this might be helpful for someone else along this journey and that's why I have it in public.

+The documentation is published as github pages [here](https://ghiret.github.io/rl_resources/)
 ## Getting Started

 1. Clone this repository